 Adversarial Images

-Women and men have always developed adversarial images of each other, and based (at least loosely) on legitimate reasons.
+Women and men have always developed adversarial images of each other, based (at least loosely) on legitimate reasons.

 Firstly, we’re born with an innate and overpowering reproductive urge (the need for sex) and thus we are forced together.
 In a better world, we’d handle this far better and teach our children to handle it far better, but here we are now, and so we must deal with where we are now.